ais-open/azure-blueprint/README.md

 - Customers may copy and use this document for internal reference purposes.
 - NOTE: Certain recommendations in this document may result in increased data, network, or compute resource usage in Azure, and may increase a customer's Azure license or subscription costs.
 - This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
+- This document is developed as a reference and should not be used to define all means by which a customer can meet specific compliance requirements and regulations.
+Customers should seek legal support from their organization on approved customer implementations.